-History will probably look back at 2020 as a key marker for trend change in the tanker market.
+History will probably look back at 2020 as a key marker for trend change in a turbulent tanker market.
 China plays again the major role in this field, without this surprising anyone.
 It was undoubtedly an unprecedented year for the shipping sector but China remained the ‘stabilizer’ among other giants in the oil market.

 A paradox in oil production